petechd/eq-questionnaire-schemas/style_guide.md

     }
     ```

-- Block json can be a function if an argument is being passed:
+- Block JSON can be a function if an argument is being passed:

     ```
     function(census_month_year_date) {